HiltonGiesenow/PoShMon/README.md

 # PoShMon
 PoShMon is an open source PowerShell-based server and farm monitoring solution.
-It's an "agent-less" monitoring tool, which means there's nothing that needs to be installed on any of the environments you want to monitor - you can simply run the script from a regular workstation and have it monitor a single server or group of servers, using PowerShell remoting.
+It's an "agent-less" monitoring tool, which means there's nothing that needs to be installed on any of the environments you want to monitor - you can simply run or schedule the script from a regular workstation and have it monitor a single server or group of servers, using PowerShell remoting.
 PoShMon is also able to monitor "farm"-based products like SharePoint, in which multiple servers work together to provide a single platform.
 For details on why I built PoShMon, see the bottom of this page.

 ## Key Features
 Some of the key features / benefits of PoShMon are: